TheStoicBear/Stoic-IDHandler/README.md

 ### Introduction

-NDFramework IDHandler is a user identification management system designed to handle authentication, authorization, and license management within FiveM.
+Stoic IDHandler is a user identification management system designed to handle authentication, authorization, and license management within FiveM.
 This system provides a robust and secure solution for managing user identities.

 ### Configuration